reven86/dfg-amy-editor/wogeditor/README.txt

 In addition to that, a GUI editor that provides only provides basic level edition: wogeditor.

+Help for the editor is available on the home page.
+Refere to contact information below or about dialog.

 It is an early release, makes sure to watch out for error in the console window.

 * Running from the source: